 Dina Pomeranz is an expert on impact evaluations and studies public policies in developing countries, with a particular focus on taxation and public procurement.
-She is a faculty research fellow at the National Bureau of Economic Research (NBER), an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD), and the Center for Economic Policy Research (CEPR).
-She is also a member of the International Growth Centre (IGC) and the HBS Social Enterprise Initiative.
+She is an affiliate professor at the Abdul Latif Jameel Poverty Action Lab (J-PAL), the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR), a non-resident fellow at the Center for Global Development (CGD) and a member of the International Growth Centre (IGC).
+In 2018, she was elected to the Council of the European Economic Association for a 5-year term.
 Besides her academic interests, she serves on the boards and advisory boards of a number of social enterprise ventures committed to translating research into practice.

 Payment Partnerships, SQUARE

 Christina Riechers is passionate about building innovative business models with social benefit.
 In her current role she makes commerce easier for small businesses at Square, the financial services and payments start-up.
 A co-founder of Evidence Action, Riechers was previously Evidence Action’s Director of Global Programs as well as Director of Business Development and Strategy.
 In these capacities, she was a key player in Evidence Action’s start-up phase, generating resources for the organization, creating a vision for growth, and establishing organizational systems.
 Prior, Riechers worked with d.light design to make solar lighting affordable to rural households in India.
 She was also a management consultant for Bain & Company where she advised clients on strategy and operations.
 Riechers has a MBA from MIT Sloan and MPA/International Development from Harvard Kennedy School.